9 ways to carve out more ‘me time’

 Nothing frees up time like having a few tasks taken off your to-do list, and outsourcing and insourcing are two brilliant ways to reduce your demands.

-“(To outsource) identify everything you do you’re prepared to pay someone else to do, because they can do it faster/better/cheaper (eg, cleaning),” Kate says.
+“(To outsource) identify everything you do you’re prepared to pay someone else to do,” Kate says.

 Insourcing is a little easier on the hip pocket.

-“Insourcing is where you identify everything you do for the people you live with they can do for themselves, and you don’t have to pay them for – such as putting dirty washing out or unpacking the dishwasher.
+“Insourcing is where you identify everything you do for the people you live with they can do for themselves – such as putting dirty washing out or unpacking the dishwasher,” Kate says.

 You might like to think you’re a master multi-tasker, but you’re likely kidding yourself and actually making things harder, says Kate.